 The potential to harness the potency and specificity of the immune system underlies the growing interest in cancer immunotherapy.
 One such approach uses bone marrow–derived dendritic cells, phenotypically distinct and extremely potent antigen-presenting cells, to present tumor-associated antigens and thereby generate tumor-specific immunity.

-Support for this strategy comes from animal studies that have demonstrated that dendritic cells, when loaded ex vivo with tumor antigens and administered to tumor-bearing hosts, can elicit T cell–mediated tumor destruction.
+Support for this strategy comes from animal studies that have demonstrated that dendritic cells, when loaded ex vivo with tumour antigens and administered to tumour-bearing hosts, can elicit T cell–mediated tumour destruction.
 These observations have led to clinical trials designed to investigate the immunologic and clinical effects of antigen-loaded dendritic cells administered as a therapeutic vaccine to patients with cancer.
-In the design of this personalized medicine , important considerations include antigen selection, methods for introducing the antigen into MHC class I and II processing pathways, methods for isolating and activating dendritic cells, and route of administration needs to be considered.
+In the design of this personalised therapy, important considerations include antigen selection, methods for introducing the antigen into MHC class I and II processing pathways, methods for isolating and activating dendritic cells, and route of administration needs to be considered.

-Although current dendritic cell–based vaccination methods are cumbersome, promising results from clinical trials in patients with various malignancies suggest that immunotherapeutic strategies that take advantage of the antigen presenting properties of dendritic cells may ultimately prove both efficacious and widely applicable to human tumors.
+Promising results from clinical trials in patients with various malignancies suggest that immunotherapeutic strategies that take advantage of the antigen presenting properties of dendritic cells may ultimately prove both efficacious and widely applicable to human tumours.